wordofwarning/wordofwarning.org/current/2013-autumnwinter/rashdash/index.md

 *Presented by* Contact + Word of Warning

 ####In Brief
-Thumping drums, clanging keys and violent voices; the real story of *Cinderella* — a sinister and sensuous cabaret.
+Thumping drums, clanging keys and violent voices; a sinister and sensuous cabaret — a riotous funk-rock opera tells the real story of *Cinderella*.

 Watch trailer [here](http://youtu.be/i0rUjOh4yu8).